Shattering the Myths: "National Drug & Alcohol Facts Week"

 - There is an increased likelihood of physical or sexual assault involving underage drinkers.

 - Long-term consequences of underage drinking include negative effects on information processing and learning as well as an increased risk of developing an alcohol use disorder later in life.

-Retrieved from NIDA for Teens - Alcohol
+Retrieved from NIDA for Teens - Alcohol in 2020.

 “Fitting In, Just Try It”

 - People who still smoke tobacco most likely started before they were 18 years old.